A Caveat and Affiliates

 Even better, consider sautéeing food in water for broth, instead of oil.
-Not only does this keep your calories and fats lower, it brings a delicious alternative to flavors.
-I like to add herbs and seasonings to the water before adding the vegetables.
-This cooking method brings out the incredible flavors!
+Not only does this keep your calories and fats lower, but it also brings a delicious alternative to flavors.
+I like to add herbs and seasonings to the water before adding vegetables.
+This cooking method brings out incredible flavors!

 Eat More Vegetables to help eliminate acid reflux